 Autumn remains my favourite time of year.
 I’m easily drawn to the warmth of our kitchen, pulling chairs in closer to huddle around the hearth with steaming bowls of soup.
 Easing us into soup season, I’ve made this simple sundried tomato soup.
 It’s uncomplicated and clean.
 It tastes of vine ripened tomatoes – slightly tart with flavours that sing red.
 To add depth of flavour, I’ve included sun-dried tomatoes.

-A glistening bowl of red, with swirls of ivory cream, droplets of extra virgin olive a scattering of basil – Quintessential classic Italian brilliance.
-The power of red, white and green prove yet once again how a few simple ingredients can deliver big flavours to the table.
-According to my daughter, who has proclaimed herself the pesto queen, there are few things that don’t benefit from the addition of this Italian classic.
+A glistening bowl of red, creamy swirls and a scattering of basil – Quintessential classic Italian genius.
+The power of red, white and green prove yet once again how a few simple ingredients can deliver big flavours.
+According to my daughter, there are few things that don’t benefit from the addition of pesto.
 This recipe for this walnut and rocket basil pesto is one of my kitchen staples.
-It’s especially good for pesto chicken pasta and of course, wintery soups like this one.
+It’s especially good for pesto chicken pasta and of course, wintery soups like this.

 A simple sundried tomato soup

 - 2 tablespoons olive oil